 Divorce can be a challenging, emotional time for your kids.
 How children accept your divorce – and how they deal with it – is never the same for every child.
 You can, however, often anticipate their responses based on their ages.

 They need to be able to depend on what you say.
 Don’t voice what you haven’t nailed down if it sets up what might be an unrealistic expectation.
-Wait until you are able to say what’s real: “Mom’s going to rent a house near your school.”
+Wait until you can say what’s real: “Mom’s going to rent a house near your school.”

 2. Helping Kids Deal With Divorce: How to Tell Them